-- Series 2007 is an insured pooled municipal bond issue with fixed rates and includes reserve funds at the program level.
-IDA bonds issued for participants in Series 2007C remained outstanding as of June 30, 2022.
-IDA bonds issued to fund a reserve fund in the Series 2007E issue also remained outstanding as of June 30, 2022. - ➤ Series 2008 is an uninsured pooled municipal bond issue with fixed interest rates.
-This bond issue included reserve funds at the borrower level not the program level.
-IDA bonds issued to fund a loan to one participant in Series 2008B remained outstanding as of June 30, 2022. - Series 2010 are pooled Build America Bond issues with fixed rates, none of which are insured.
-IDA bonds issued to fund loans to participants in Series 2010A and 2010D remained outstanding as of June 30, 2022.
+- The Series 2007 bond issues are insured pooled municipal bond issues with fixed rates and include reserve funds at the program level.
+IDA bonds issued for participants in Series 2007C remained outstanding as of June 30, 2024.
+IDA bonds issued to fund a reserve fund in the Series 2007E issue also remained outstanding as of June 30, 2024. - The Series 2010 bond issues included pooled Build America Bonds with fixed rates, none of which are insured.
+IDA bonds issued to fund loans to participants in Series 2010A and 2010D remained outstanding as of June 30, 2024.